 There’s currently a “new normal” that is helping accelerate the wide-spread acceptance of the “new era”, both of which work in contrast to past practices.

 We have a mission as an organization.
-It is why we exist.
+It is our purpose.
+It’s why we exist.
 The best ones attract, inspire, and guide our actions.
-We have a mission as individuals as well.
-Our mission is more about our “who” than our “why”, and it evolves over time.

-As leaders, principals, and owners, we generally leave a lot of money on the table and drive up costs with our lack of effectiveness in management and training.
+Most engineering and architecture firms leave a lot of money on the table with our lack of focus and effectiveness in talent training and development.